AKOM continues recovery efforts during Operation Halong Response

-TUNTUTULIAK, Alaska — Alaska Organized Militia members assigned to Task Force Bethel remove debris and waterlogged insulation from buildings at Tuntutuliak, Alaska, Oct.
-24, 2025.
-In the wake of Typhoon Halong, AKOM members are on the ground in western Alaska laying the groundwork for recovery operations in affected communities.
-(Courtesy photo)
+TUNTUTULIAK, Alaska - Alaska Organized Militia members assigned to Task Force Bethel continue removing debris and waterlogged insulation from buildings at Tuntutuliak, Alaska, Oct.
+25, 2025.
+AKOM members, including Alaska Army and Air National Guardsmen, and members of the Alaska State Defense Force and Alaska Naval Militia, work to mitigate damage to affected communities and facilitate recovery operations.
+(Alaska National Guard photo by Capt.
+Balinda O'Neal)

 |Date Taken: